wangkaiwd/monitor-fe/README.md

 pnpm install
 pnpm demo:js
 ```
 If you want to debug source code, you can write `debugger` statement where you want to dive in, then debugger it in chrome devtool source panel.
-Please don't forget delete `debugger` after debug.
+Please don't forget delete `debugger` in source code after debug.

 Publish to npm:
 ```shell